lhcb/starterkit-lessons/second-analysis-steps/lb-git.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: Using git to develop LHCb software
+# Using git to develop LHCb software
-minutes: 60
----

-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Learn how to clone specific LHCb packages to a local development directory
+* Learn how to clone specific LHCb packages to a local development directory
-> * Learn how to make changes and upload them to be reviewed by others
+* Learn how to make changes and upload them to be reviewed by others

-> ## Prerequisites {.callout}
->
+{% endobjectives %}

+{% callout "Prerequisites" %}
-> Before starting, you should have a basic understanding of how to use `git`,
-> similar to what has been taught during the starterkit.
+Before starting, you should have a basic understanding of how to use `git`, similar to what has been taught during the starterkit.
+{% endcallout %}

 In this lesson, we'll show you a complete workflow for developing the LHCb software using the `git` version control system.